 Selected readings in both eastern and western authors from the Seventeenth century to the present.
-Prerequisite: EN 1113 and 1123.
+Prerequisite: EN 1113 and 1123 with a grade of "C" or better.
 Fall, Spring.

 EN 3243 Adolescent Literature

 Selected readings in young adult literature, from the eighteenth and nineteenth centuries to the present, with emphasis on post-1950 works.
 Students undertake independent reading in addition to the assigned works.
 Prerequisite: Three hours of World Literature.
 Spring, odd.